TAI TF Kaan: Prototypes

+P0

 On 21 February 2024, Kaan's first prototype, the P0, conducted its maiden flight.
 TAI shared a video showing a Kaan jet taking off and then returning to Mürted Airfield Command in the north Ankara.
 During this flight, Kaan remained in the air for 13 minutes and reached a speed of 230 knots (426 km/h) at an altitude of 8,000 feet (2,438 m).
-Kaan successfully completed its second flight on 6 May 2024 and reached 10,000 feet and stayed in the air 14-minute.
+Kaan successfully completed its second flight on 6 May 2024, reaching 10,000 feet (3,048 m) and stayed in the air for 14 minutes.
 Kaan successfully conducted a twin-engine afterburner test on the ground on 6 December 2024.
 It was announced by TAI that the second prototype of Kaan is under construction and will fly in the last quarter of 2025.
 The first image of the second prototype of Kaan was presented to the press by the President of the Defence Industry Agency on 14 January 2025.
 It was stated in the same statement that 6 prototypes of Kaan would be built for testing and development studies.
 TAI General Manager Demiroğlu stated that the first flight of Kaan's second prototype has been postponed to April or May 2026.
 Photos of the fuselage section of Kaan's second prototype, the P1, were released to the press on 26 September 2025.
 It was announced that Kaan's third prototype, the P2, is also under construction and is scheduled to fly a few months after the second, in July or August.
 It was stated that the second (P1) and third (P2) prototypes were much more advanced than the first prototype (P0) and would include many important flight and avionics parts that were not present in the first prototype.
 It was also reported that an unnamed prototype is under construction solely for ground testing.
+TAI announced on 13 February 2026 that Kaan prototypes were under construction and unveiled three prototypes to the press.
+Analysts have identified some modifications in prototypes P1 and P2 that differ from those in prototype P0.

+P1

+The P1, the second prototype of the Kaan fighter jet, conducted its first ground tests on July 31, 2026.
+It was announced that the aircraft, along with the third prototype P2, would make its first flight in 2026.
+Unlike the first prototype P0, which was produced only for basic flight tests, P1 and P2 were developed for standard fighter jet testing.